Woah. That was my first utterance when I buried the accelerator pedal in the XC60 T8 for the first time.

 An oft-overlooked element of plug-in electric cars is the power; drivers often think they are getting a modern-day milkfloat.
 Far from it.

-I knew the T8 was going to be special when its leather-bound key dropped on my desk and I clocked its 21-inch wheels and dual exhaust tips from the window.
+I knew the T8 was going to be special when its leather-bound key dropped on my desk and I clocked its 21-inch wheels (standard on the R Design Pro) and dual exhaust tips from the window.

-We don’t often test cars that accelerate from 0-62 in 5.3 seconds at Fleet News, but this Volvo, thanks to its plug-in hybrid drivetrain, it is also capable of emitting just 49g/km of CO2 when driven correctly.
+We don’t often test cars that accelerate from 0-62 in 5.5 seconds at Fleet News, but this Volvo, thanks to its plug-in hybrid drivetrain, it is also capable of emitting from 42g/km of CO2 (54g/km under WLTP).

-What they’ll get is a car with all the performance and luxury of a Mercedes-Benz GLE43 AMG, but with the tax bills of a Volkswagen Golf – annual benefit-in-kind (BIK) is just over £2,000 per year (40%).
+What they’ll get is a car with all the performance and luxury of a Mercedes-Benz GLE43 AMG, but with the tax bills of a Volkswagen Golf – annual benefit-in-kind (BIK) is just over £3,500 per year (40% taxpayer).

-Furthermore the T8 does actually work as an EV.
-We regularly achieved more than 25 miles to a charge during our week-long test (official range is 28 miles), so those with short commutes could have minimal fuel bills.
+Furthermore the T8 does have zero-emission capability.
+We regularly achieved more than 22 miles to a charge during our week-long test (official range is 26-28 miles), so those with short commutes could have minimal fuel bills.

 It goes a bit wrong when the battery runs out, though.
 Having set off on an 80-mile trip with a full charge I managed to average almost 50mpg with careful driving.